-- A. On or about November 17, 2020, County by and through Orange County Health Care Agency executed the State Standard Agreement 20-HHAP-00043, as amended, ("State Agreement") accepting the award of certain funds allocated to the Orange County Continuum of Care ("OC CoC") under the California State Homeless Housing, Assistance and Prevention ("HHAP") Program. - B. Under the HHAP Program, HHAP funds may be used to for the acquisition and capital improvement of real property, provided the real property is used to provide services to homeless individuals. - C. Owner is that the legal owner of that certain real property located at 3175 Airway Avenue in the City of Costa Mesa ("Property"), within the geographic area of the Orange County, California.
-The legal description of the Property is attached hereto as Exhibit A and is incorporated by reference herein. - D. Owner and County have entered into a Contract for Capital Improvement Project for Homeless Service Programs ("Contract") that establishes the terms and conditions of the Owner's receipt of HHAP funds in the total amount of \$2,529,126 ("Funds") and sets forth the Owner's obligations and responsibilities in return for receipt of the Funds.
+- A. On or about November 17, 2020, County by and through Orange County Health Care Agency executed the State Standard Agreement 20-HHAP-00043, as amended, ("State Agreement") accepting the award of certain funds allocated to the Orange County Continuum of Care ("OC CoC") under the California State Homeless Housing, Assistance and Prevention ("HHAP") Program. - B. Under the HHAP Program, HHAP funds may be used for the acquisition and capital improvement of real property, provided the real property is used to provide services to homeless individuals. - C. Owner is the owner of, or is in the process of purchasing that certain real property located at in the City of ("Property"), within the geographic area of the Orange County, California.
+The legal description of the Property is attached hereto as Exhibit A and is incorporated by reference herein. - D. Owner and County have entered into a Contract for Capital Improvement Project for Emergency Shelter("Contract") that establishes the terms and conditions of the Owner's receipt of HHAP funds in the total amount of Five Hundred Thousand dollars (\$500,000) ("Funds") and sets forth the Owner's obligations and responsibilities in return for receipt of the funds.
 The Contract is attached hereto as Exhibit B and incorporated herein by this reference.

-County of Orange MA-042-21010747 Health Care Agency Page 31 of 42 Folder No. C029259
+County of Orange Health Care Agency Page 32 of 45 MA-042-22011118 File No.: 2191602

-- E. Under the Contract, Owner will use the Funds to make certain HHAP eligible capital improvements to the Property in accordance with the terms and conditions of the Contract in exchange for maintaining and operating the Property for ten (10) years as a 24/7 year round emergency homeless shelter with a minimum of 72 beds to serve the homeless population in Orange County in accordance with the services set forth in detail in Section IV.A.3 of Attachment A of the Contract. - F. Owner now desires to record this Covenant over the Property within 30 days of contract execution, which will subject the Property to certain restrictions on use as consistent with Section IV.A.3 of Attachment A of the Contract and as more particularly set forth below.
+- E. Under the Contract, Owner will use the Funds to acquire the Property, and make certain HHAP eligible capital improvements to the Property, in accordance with the terms and conditions of the Contract in exchange for maintaining and opening the Property for ten (10) years as a 24/7 year round emergency homeless shelter with a minimum of 25 beds to serve the homeless population in Orange County in accordance with the services set forth in detail is Section IV.A.3 of Attachment A of the Contract. - F. Owner now desires to record this Covenant over the Property upon acquisition thereof, which will subject the Property to certain restrictions on use as consistent with Section IV.
+A. 3 of the Attachment A of the Contract and as more particularly set forth below. - G. The Owner has agreed that in return for the receipt of the Funds: it will perform the HHAP eligible capital project, and; it will maintain and operate the Property for 10 years as an emergency homeless shelter with a minimum of 25 beds to serve the homeless family population in Orange County.

-NOW, THEREFORE, the County and Owner hereby declare that the following express covenants are to be taken and construed as running with the Property and, except as set forth below, shall pass to and be binding upon Owner and its successors, assigns, heirs, grantees or lessees to the Property or any part thereof from the date of recordation of this Covenant and shall continue for ten (10) years from the execution of the Contract.
+NOW, THEREFORE, the County and Owner hereby declare that the following express covenants are to be taken and construed as running with the Property and, except as set forth below, shall pass to and be binding upon Owner and its successors, assigns, heirs, grantees or lessees to the Property or any part thereof from the date of recordation of this Covenant and shall continue for ten (10) years from the execution of the Agreement.
 Each and every contract, deed, lease or other instrument covering or conveying the Property or any portion thereof shall be held conclusively to have been executed, delivered and accepted subject to covenants and restrictions regardless of whether such covenants and restrictions are set forth in such contract, deed, lease or other instruments.